Digital Nomad Guide to Schengen 90/180 Rule

 Track your Schengen days religiously.
 Use our Schengen Calculator every time you plan a trip.
 Don’t rely on mental math or rough estimates.

 Keep proof of your itinerary.
-Flight bookings, accommodation receipts, and onward travel proof can help at border control if an agent questions your plans.
-This is especially true if you’re entering Schengen for the second or third time in a year.
+Flight bookings and accommodation receipts can help at border control — especially if you’re entering Schengen for the second or third time in a year.

 Open a bank account that works internationally.
-Wise (formerly TransferWise), Revolut, or Charles Schwab for US citizens.
-Avoid foreign transaction fees eating into your budget as you move between countries and currencies.
+Wise, Revolut, or Charles Schwab (for US citizens).
+Avoid foreign transaction fees eating into your budget.

 Consider tax implications.
 Spending 183+ days in many countries can trigger tax residency.
-This is a separate issue from immigration rules but equally important for nomads.
 Consult a tax professional who specializes in expat/nomad taxation.

 Best Schengen Cities for Digital Nomads